Siege of Shkodra (1474): Siege

 When Gritti joined Mocenigo in Shkodra and they both ordered Leonardo Boldù to find Ivan Crnojević and to urge him to mobilize as many of his men as possible to help Venetians during the Siege of Shkodra.
-Boldù was also ordered to transport Crnojević's cavalry and infantry over the Skadar Lake.
-Ivan Crnojević had an important role in the defense of the Shkodra because he provided connection with Kotor and supplied the city through Žabljak or Skadar Lake, fighting simultaneously against strong Ottoman forces.
-He transported men and woods from Kotor over the hills into Žabljak where he built fustas which surprised Ottomans at Skadar Lake.
+Boldù was also ordered to transport Crnojević's cavalry and infantry over the Shkodra Lake.
+Ivan Crnojević had an important role in the defense of the Shkodra because he provided connection with Kotor and supplied the city through Žabljak or Shkodra Lake, fighting simultaneously against strong Ottoman forces.
+He transported men and woods from Kotor over the hills into Žabljak where he built fustas which surprised Ottomans at Shkodra Lake.
 During the whole summer Ivan Crnojević participated in military actions.
-He controlled Skadar Lake with three fustas and 15 smaller ships, which was very important because the Venetian fleet (composed of 34 larger and about 100 smaller ships) was unable to sail further than Sveti Srđ.
+He controlled Shkodra Lake with three fustas and 15 smaller ships, which was very important because the Venetian fleet (composed of 34 larger and about 100 smaller ships) was unable to sail further than Shirgj.
 Boldù was able to reach the besieged city from Žabljak thanks to the ships of Ivan Crnojević.
 The crew of Venetian ships together with stratioti from Greece joined the defenders in the besieged city and, according to some Venetian reports, their total number reached 25,000.

 After the discovery of the treason committed by Andreas Humoj, a member of Humoj family, during the siege, Gritti sentenced him to death and had him executed by a man from Tuzi.

 Between 7,000 and 20,000 Ottoman soldiers are reported to have been killed, and approximately 3,000 civilians from Scutari died of thirst and hunger.
 In the siege, the outer walls were damaged significantly.
 The citizens rebuilt the walls in anticipation of a stronger Ottoman attack later.
 The Ottomans did return in 1478 to conquer Shkodra.